 This trend is true not just of sedans but also souped-up sports cars.
 By 2016, even Ferrari, Lamborghini and Alfa Romeo did not offer a single model with manual transmission.
 Audi and Jaguar offered just one model each.

 Why is it so hard to purchase or rent a car with a manual transmission in the U.S. and Canada?
 There are many reasons:

-- Rental car companies know many of the rentals would be used to train new drivers.
-Car-sharing services like Turo explicitly disallow using manual transmission vehicles for driver training.
+- Rental car companies know many manual-transmission cars would be used to train new drivers.
+Car-sharing services like Turo explicitly forbid using manual transmission vehicles for driver training.

 - It's cheaper for manufacturers to focus on one transmission type—especially if consumers show a clear preference toward it.

 For driving enthusiasts, this is a sad phenomenon.
 Once preferred for its dependability, fuel efficiency and sporty characteristics, the four-on-the-floor is disappearing from major car manufacturers' lineups in North America.

 Still, just because it has become more difficult doesn't mean it is impossible.
 If you really want to rent a car with a manual transmission, ask AutoSlash for a quote and we'll do what we can to find one for you.

 Outside North America, Manual Transmission is Still King

 Outside the U.S. and Canada, you have to specify if you want a rental car with an automatic transmission—and, depending on the country and size of the city—it can sometimes be hard to find one.